rishabh62/functional-programming/README.md

 # functional-programming
-Well known algorithms using FP
+This repository contains code for well known algorithms written using functional programming paradigm in JavaScript language.